Back

 Exercised Induced Asthma (EIA)

-Exercise-induced asthma, also known as EIA, is defined as breathing difficulty that is triggered by increased activity.
-Symptoms of exercise-induced asthma include chest tightness, coughing, shortness of breath and wheezing.
+Exercise-induced asthma, also known as EIA, is breathing difficulty that is triggered by increased activity.
+There are many factors that contribute to EIA.

 Hand